KAnastasiya/Land.io/README.md

 # Land.io

 Craft your journey, absolutely free, with Land.io UI kit.
+Project use Bootstrap v3.3.7 and jQuery v1.12.1.

 ### Installation